Vilonauzd/iscsi_conmanager/README.md

 ## Overview

-iSCSI Console Manager is a comprehensive bash-based utility for managing iSCSI initiator connections on Ubuntu systems.
+iSCSI Connection Manager is a comprehensive bash-based utility for managing iSCSI initiator connections on Ubuntu systems.
 It provides a color-coded menu interface for installation, configuration, connection management, and maintenance of iSCSI storage devices.

 ---